kalkiG108/Object-Localisation/README.md

 -------

 MNIST Dataset
 The MNIST dataset consists of 28x28 pixel grayscale images of handwritten digits (0-9).
 For this project, each digit image is placed on a 75x75 black canvas at random locations to create a custom dataset.
 The bounding box coordinates for each digit are calculated accordingly.
+(IMAGES OF EXAMPLES OF TRANSFORMED DATA)

+Figure 1: Sample images with digits placed at random locations and their corresponding bounding boxes.

 MODEL ARCHITECTURE
 ------------------